 Industry Analysis & Industry Trends

 Online insurance brokers have benefited in part from an increasing percentage of services conducted online and in part from the economic recession.
-These factors contribute to estimated revenue growth of 4.9% per year on average during the five years to 2012, including 8.6% growth in 2012 that will push revenue to $16.9 billion.
 The majority of insurance policies are now initiated online; however, most are still completed using an agent.
 The potential to convert more consumers to completing the purchase online points to stronger growth during the next five years.
-Annualized revenue growth is forecast to accelerate to 14.2% during this period, fostered by further consumer movement to online services, the improving economy and healthcare reform.... purchase to read more
+Accelerated revenue growth will be fostered by further consumer movement to online services, the improving economy and healthcare reform.... purchase to read more